alyow/newb-x-mcbe/README.md

 # Newb Reimagined

-**Newb Reimagined** is a Custom RenderDragon Shader with a fantasy theme without losing the vanilla minecraft feel, This is a variant of the [Newb X Legacy](https://github.com/devendrn/newb-x-mcbe).
+**Newb Reimagined** is a Custom RenderDragon Shader with a fantasy theme without losing the vanilla minecraft feel, this is a variant of the [Newb X Legacy](https://github.com/devendrn/newb-x-mcbe).

 This shader has features like soft lighting, better clouds, clear water and more colorful auroras!
 It supports Minecraft Bedrock 1.21+ (Windows/Android/iOS).

 > [!WARNING]
 > This is a repository Newb Variants created by alyowv